Graduate Certificate of Accounting

 Candidates may apply for advanced standing for previous tertiary study in accordance with the Advanced Standing for Previous Studies and Recognised Prior Learning policy associated procedures.

 Advanced standing will be granted only for studies completed in the 4 years prior to the commencement of this course.

-Advanced standing will not be granted for work experience.
+Advanced standing will not be granted for work experience or undergraduate studies.

 Inclusion of majors on testamur